radixdlt/node-runner/node-cli-info.md

     These config can be setup by default so that it avoids adding more environment variables on the docker or systemd config.

+    Also for host level metrics, we need to get node-exporter container that can export node metrics.